This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 If you can’t find your answer here, feel free to contact us!

-Yes, we highly recommend that you book your safari in advance so you are not disappointed and miss out on your safari of choice, especially in December as this is our busiest time of the winter season.
+Yes, we highly recommend that you book your tour in advance so you are not disappointed and miss out on your tour of choice, especially in December as this is our busiest time of the winter season.

 If you don’t have time to pre-book, you are always welcome to our office and we will do our best to find the suitable options for you.

-The price of the safari is the same, no matter if you use our transportation option or not.
+The price of the tour is the same, no matter if you use our transportation option or not.

-We believe in personalized service and our groups are small compared to many other safari operators.
+We believe in personalized service and our groups are small compared to many other tour operators.

 Most of the time it is a maximum of 7 snowmobiles going out with one guide.
 During the high season groups can also be a bit bigger.
 If this is the case, then another guide will join you.

-To make sure your days on our safaris are enjoyable, we will provide the following thermal outdoor clothing to be used during the tours (unless stated otherwise in the safari description).
-If you wish, you can wear your own clothing and boots during our safaris but we strongly recommend using our special equipment.
+To make sure your days on our tours are enjoyable, we will provide the following thermal outdoor clothing to be used during the tours (unless stated otherwise in the tour description).
+If you wish, you can wear your own clothing and boots during our tours but we strongly recommend using our special equipment.

 - Thermal overall